mendix/docs/content/refguide7/create-branch-line-dialog.md

 ## 5 Tagged Version

-From the **Tagged version** drop-down list, select from which tagged version you want to create a branch line.
+In the **Tagged version** drop-down menu, select from which tagged version you want to create a branch line.
 Every time you create a deployment archive a tag is created so that you can always refer back to that version of the app.

 {{% alert type="info" %}}